kcp-dev/kcp/docs/content/concepts/terminology.md

 More information, including a list of Workspace Types and examples, can be found in the [Workspace Types document](../workspaces/workspace-types/).

-## Virtual Workspace
+## Virtual Workspaces

-A Virtual Workspace API server is a Kubernetes-like API server under a custom URL that's serving Virtual Workspaces and Virtual Logical Clusters.
-This API server is very similar to the kcp server and they share the access semantics (in terms of the URL paths and the permission model).
+A Virtual Workspace API server is a Kubernetes-like API server under a custom URL that's serving Virtual Workspaces or more precisely Virtual Logical Clusters.
+The API surface looks very similar to the kcp server itself sharing the same HTTP path structure, with each (Virtual) Logical Cluster having its own HTTP endpoints under `clusters/<logical cluster>`.

 That API server provides Virtual Workspaces as a set of HTTP/CRUD endpoints that follow the same semantics as the real Workspaces, but that can serve any data (as decided by the virtual workspace developer) in a similar way as the real